D-Robotics/rdk_doc_en/docs/toolchain_development/expert/user_guide.md

     set_preserve_qat_mode(qat_model, prefixes=("add",))

-2) If the float model uses torch functions (such as torch.add, torch.pow) and is converted using fx, these functions will be automatically replaced with horizon operators.
-To set 'preserve_qat_mode=True' for these functions, you need to set 'preserve_qat_mode=True' for the corresponding horizon operator in the qat model.
+2) If the float model uses torch functions (such as torch.add, torch.pow) and is converted using fx, these functions will be automatically replaced with D-Robotics operators.
+To set 'preserve_qat_mode=True' for these functions, you need to set 'preserve_qat_mode=True' for the corresponding D-Robotics operator in the qat model.
 Here is an example: class Model(torch.nn.Module): def __init__(self): super(Model, self).__init__()